luksquaresma/luksquaresma/README.md

 # Lucas Quaresma
-Data Scientist | MSc Metallurgical Engineering | Applied AI and Simulation Specialist
+Data Engineer | Applied AI and Simulation Specialist

 I'm a **Metallurgical Engineer** from [Instituto Federal do Espírito Santo](https://www.ifes.edu.br/), who works with computational modeling of real world systems.
-There i also completed my **MSc** in the same field.
-Currently, I'm a **student of Computer Science** on [Uniamérica/Descomplica](https://uniamerica.br/) where I intend to further improve and complete my skills on the Field.
+There I also completed my **MSc** in the same field.
+Currently, I'm a **student of Computer Science** to further improve and complete my skills on the field. **Additionally, I work with data engineering and data science for financial systems.**

 > [!IMPORTANT]
 > **Most of my professional work is confidential**, on closed sources outside GitHub. ***Here you'll find only some personal, educational and academic projects.***